 - Handle all communications with insurance companies and negligent utility companies

-- Recover losses not covered by insurance or losses not covered due to lack of adequate insurance
+- Recover losses not covered by insurance coverage or losses not covered due to lack of adequate insurance

 - Consult industry experts, including doctors, property appraisers, and construction professionals, to determine the actual cost of your losses